cocoon2wong/Project-Jocker/docs/Vertical/README.md

 [2022-07-06 10:29:54,872][INFO] `MinimalV`: ./weights/vertical_minimal/mvzara2, zara2, {'ADE(m)': 0.38129684, 'FDE(m)': 0.7475274}
 ```

-You can find the huge ADE and FDE improvements by the DFT (or called the trajectory spectrums) in the above logs.
+You can find the considerable ADE and FDE improvements brought by the DFT (or called the trajectory spectrums) in the above logs.
 Please note that the prediction performance is quite bad due to the simple structure of the *minimal* model, and it considers nothing about agents' interactions and multimodality.

 ## Args Used